alan-turing-institute/bocpdms/README.md

 ### Why use a virtual environment?

-A virtual environment is an isolated instance of python that has it's own separately managed set of installed libraries (depandencies).
+A virtual environment is an isolated instance of python that has it's own separately managed set of installed libraries (dependencies).
 Creating a separate virtual environment for each project you are reproducing has two key advantages:

   1. It ensures you are using **only** the libraries specified by the authors.